REVELATION 21 - 22:5

 Undoubtedly, Earth's original seas were far less extensive than those that exist today.
 The oceans, then, stand as vivid reminders that God once judged our world by water.
 Every wave that roles upon a sandy shore mutters that there is a righteous and holy God who rules over men and who does not allow evil and wickedness to go on and on … unchallenged and unchecked.
 I believe this is why God's new Earth will have no sea.
 It would not fit with the history of that new world.
 As he says here, the former things have passed away.

 In August, 2009, my wife and I went on an Alaskan cruise and were privileged to see the famous Glacier Bay.
-It was wonderful to take in the grandeur and vastness of that part of the world.
-And, as Carol and I sat eating our breakfast one morning, while gazing out upon the amazing mountains, glaciers and forests around us, the new earth vastness.
+It was wonderful to take in the vastness and grandeur of that part of the world.
+One morning while Carol and were eating our breakfast and gazing out upon the amazing mountains, glaciers and forests around us, the new earth, of which we are reading about here in Revelation 21, came to my mind.
+It occurred to me that one of the hallmarks of that new creation will doubtless be its size.
 Judging from some of the descriptions here, it will be a great deal larger than this present earth.
-In fact, I suspect it will be immensely larger … that we are reading about here in Revelation 21, came to mind.
-And, it occurred to me that one of the hallmarks of that new creation will doubtless be its perhaps as much as a billion or more times larger than our present world.
+In fact, I suspect it will be immensely larger ... perhaps as much as a billion or more times larger than our present world.
 If that is the case, exploring it will be an eternal fascination for all of God’s saints.
 Our God is a very big God and his works are great and amazing.

 Now, if you are a water lover, as I am, you will shortly find here that there will be abundant water on the new earth as well.
 Doubtless, its rivers, streams and lakes will cause its beauty to far surpass that of this old earth … rendering it a verdant and wonderfully appealing place.
 Its unsurpassed beauty will, no doubt, be a source of enjoyment for the people of God for all eternity.
 Can you picture its vast canyons, dells, glades, forests, prairies, hills, streams, rivers and lakes?
 If you like the outdoors, as I do, you’re going to love the new earth.
 This will be the final resting place of our eternal home, the New Jerusalem.
 At that time, our Lord's words from Matthew5:5, will be abundantly fulfilled.